 The remove icon removes a query field, and the clone icon clones a query into a new query field.

-You also have the option of naming each query field, which is recommended when you are using a legend for a chart with several query fields.
+You can name each query field.
+Cloning is recommended when you are using a legend for a chart with several query fields.
 To rename a query field, click the name to the left of the query field and enter a name.
 The query field name can be up to 50 characters and there’s no restriction on characters you can use.

 You can experiment with functions such as